2024 Readiness Challenge (Team AMC)

-A team of Air Mobility Command civil engineers and services personnel participated in Readiness Challenge X - a 6-day competition that tested 12 teams (540 participants) in 25 specialty skills.
+A team of Air Mobility Command civil engineers and services personnel participated in Readiness Challenge X from 21-26 Apr 2024.
+Twelve teams (comprised of over 540 personnel) competed in 25 event challenges.
 The teams competed head-to-head to demonstrate their ability to respond, repair, and recover base operations with limited resources in a contested deployment environment.
+This video features the AMC Team.

 |Date Taken: